Ickey Woods

-Elbert L. "Ickey" Woods (born February 28, 1966) is an American former football player who was a running back for the Cincinnati Bengals of the National Football League (NFL) from 1988 through 1991.
-He played college football at the University of Nevada, Las Vegas.
+Elbert L. "Ickey" Woods (born February 28, 1966) is an American former professional football player who was a running back for the Cincinnati Bengals of the National Football League (NFL) from 1988 through 1991.
+He played college football for the UNLV Rebels.
 He is best remembered for his "Ickey Shuffle" end zone dance, performed each time he scored a touchdown.
 After a rookie season in which he set numerous rookie franchise records, a series of injuries shortened his NFL career and he retired after four years.

 Early life

 Elbert Woods was given the nickname "Ickey" based on his little brother's pronunciation of his given first name, which sounded like "E-E." He attended Edison High School in Fresno, California, where he played sports.
 He received one college football scholarship, from the University of Nevada, Las Vegas (UNLV), where he was a four-year letterwinner for the UNLV Rebels.
 As a freshman in 1984, the Rebels, led by future NFL star quarterback Randall Cunningham, went 11-2 and won the California Bowl 30-13 against the Toledo Rockets, a game in which Woods rushed nine times for 53 yards and one touchdown.